readium/readium.github.io/_pages/development/contributing.md

 Github issues are the prime medium for communicating about the evolution of the codebase.

+### Github discussions

+Most Readium repositories have discussions attached, and they should be used in priority if you have a question.
+The core contributors are actively participating to these discussions.

 ### Slack

-Readium developers are using Slack for real-time chats.
+Readium contributors are using Slack for real-time chats.
+Access to the Readium Slack is reserved to Readium Foundation Members and invited guests.

-Plase [ask an invite](http://readium-slack.herokuapp.com) for accessing the [Readium Slack](https://readium.slack.com), then select the channnels you're interested in (including "general", "r2-swift", "r2-kotlin" etc.).

 ### Mailing List